 Finally on this topic, do not forget about the team supporting the expert and especially the expert’s second-in-command.
 Counsel needs to have almost as much confidence in that individual as in the expert themselves, especially when the proceedings draw towards a hearing (see below).

 Having decided that you need an expert, and found someone who seems to fit the bill, it is important to give your expert the right instructions.
 This is not as easy as it sounds: counsel understand the case, and the case theory, so can see what is needed by way of expert evidence to plug the gaps.
-But experts speak a different language and have different knowledge, so counsel should be prepared to discuss and explain their case theory to the expert, to allow the expert to see where his or her intended contribution is going to fit in the jigsaw puzzle of evidence, and perhaps make his or her own suggestions as to what he or she can provide and the questions he or she can answer.
-A sign of a good specialist is his or her ability to tell you the question that you need to ask to get the answer that you are seeking, so allow your expert to do that.
+But experts speak a different language and have different knowledge, so counsel should be prepared to discuss and explain their case theory to the expert, to allow the expert to see where his or her intended contribution is going to fit in the jigsaw puzzle of evidence, and perhaps make suggestions as to what he or she can provide and the questions he or she can answer.
+A sign of a good specialist is the ability to tell you the question you need to ask to get the answer you are seeking, so allow your expert to do that.

 Assumptions come in several flavours:

-- Some are matters that fall within the expert’s field of expertise but where the expert’s opinion is not being sought or the expert is not being allowed to reach his or her own assumption (for example, an expert being instructed to rely on an interpretation that they know is unrealistic).
+- Some are matters that fall within the expert’s field of expertise but either the expert’s opinion is not being sought or the expert is not being allowed to reach his or her own assumption (for example, an expert being instructed to rely on an interpretation that he or she knows is unrealistic).
 These are commonly dealt with by counsel instructing the expert and the expert making that explicit.
-In those circumstances, the phrase ‘I am instructed to assume that . . .’ suggests that counsel has imposed the assumption on a reluctant expert whose view is not in line with counsel’s or the client’s view – no one will be fooled, and the truth is likely to come out on cross-examination.
+In those circumstances, the phrase ‘I am instructed to assume that . . .’ suggests that counsel has imposed the assumption on a reluctant expert whose view is not in line with counsel’s or the client’s view – no one will be fooled and the truth is likely to come out on cross-examination.

-Occasionally counsel (and more often their clients) want their experts to support every aspect of the case.
-But it is not a good idea to restrict the expert to using assumptions only in the client’s favour: this is especially important when dealing with areas like damages, which can depend on a series of assumptions that might not all go in the same direction, and where the expert should be allowed (or instructed) to deal with a range of permutations.
-An expert who only deals with one-sided assumptions looks biased, even if they are just following instructions, and becomes a poor advocate for his or her own position and for the case as a whole.
+Occasionally, counsel (and more often their clients) want their experts to support every aspect of the case.
+However, it is not a good idea to restrict the expert to using assumptions only in the client’s favour: this is especially important when dealing with areas such as damages, which can depend on a series of assumptions that might not all go in the same direction, and where the expert should be allowed (or instructed) to deal with a range of permutations.
+An expert who only deals with one-sided assumptions looks biased, even if just following instructions, and becomes a poor advocate for his or her own position and for the case as a whole.

 It might be thought that the instructions to an expert need to be clear and consistent from the beginning.
 In a perfect world, where the case is clear from the start and the other side will not raise anything unexpected, that would indeed be the case, but counsel and expert both need to show some flexibility to take account of new evidence and arguments as they arise.
 This can be dealt with easily by adding new instructions as and when required, with the final formal ‘letter of instruction’ (if required) being a summary of all the instructions that have previously been given.